$22,000,000 injury settlement.

 In cases involving multiple boats, fault may be shared among several parties, depending on their respective roles in the incident.
 Additionally, manufacturers could be held liable if a defect in the boat or its equipment contributed to the accident.
 Ultimately, liability is determined by examining who acted negligently or failed to take reasonable precautions, leading to the accident.

-When it comes to boat accidents in Florida, the statute of limitations for personal injury claims is set at four years from the date of the accident.
-This means that you have four years to initiate legal proceedings if you’ve been injured or suffered damages in a boating incident.
+When it comes to boat accidents in Florida, the statute of limitations for personal injury claims is set at two years from the date of the accident.
+This means that you have two years to initiate legal proceedings if you’ve been injured or suffered damages in a boating incident.

 If you’re dealing with a case of wrongful death resulting from a boating accident, the statute of limitations is also four years from the date of the deceased’s death.
 However, if your claim involves damages to property or if a governmental entity is involved, different rules and shorter timeframes may apply.